vraj-parmar/CS_Coursework/README.md

 ## Features

 - **Stock Prediction**: Users can select stocks and predict future prices using the Prophet forecasting model.
-- **Data Visualization**: Displays historical stock prices and forecasted data using interactive plots.
+- **Data Visualisation**: Displays historical stock prices and forecasted data using interactive plots.
 - **User Authentication**: Users can sign up, log in, and view their profiles.
 - **Analytics**: Compare historical data of two selected stocks or cryptocurrencies.